Mayowa-Ojo/dev-client-go/README.md

 #### Articles [[API doc](https://developers.forem.com/api#tag/articles)]
 Articles are all the posts that users create on DEV that typically show up in the feed.

 Example:

+Get published articles

+query parameters gives you options to filter the results
 ```go
 // ...
 // fetch 10 published articles